Over 60s life insurance

 When it comes to life insurance, there’s no one-size-fits-all policy.
 In fact, there are many different types of plan available, which all work in slightly different ways.
 The type of policy that works best for people over the age of 60 depends on the policyholder’s specific circumstances and preferences:

 This type of policy keeps running you until the end of your life.
 That means that as long as your continue to pay your premiums, you are covered and will receive a payout when you die.
 As a payout is almost always guaranteed, the amount you would receive is generally lower than a fixed-term policy.
+With Whole of life cover, there are different types of cover.
+Namely, guaranteed over 50s plans or whole of life insurance.
+Both types of cover will last for the remainder of your life.
+However, guaranteed over 50s plans do not require medical information and all applicants who are UK residents aged 50 to 85 will be accepted.
+Whereas whole of life insurance will require medical information during application in order to underwrite the policy.

 Whereas whole of life policies are fairly uniform, fixed-term generally have three different types.
+However, it's important to note that not all providers offer all three types of fixed term life cover.

 If you choose a level policy, then your premium and the payout are fixed throughout the term.
 These are the most straightforward fixed term policies, but may need to be adjusted should your situation change.